Step 1: Accessing YouTube Studio

 To analyze average view duration:

-3. Identify videos with high average view duration and study their content.
-Look for elements that captivate viewers and keep them engaged.
+- Identify videos with high average view duration and study their content.
+Look for elements that keep viewers engaged.

 Step 7: Optimizing Thumbnails and Titles